Differentially Private Low-dimensional Synthetic Data from High-dimensional Datasets: Introduction

 \section{Introduction}

 As data sharing is increasingly locking horns with data privacy concerns, privacy-preserving data analysis is becoming a challenging task with far-reaching impact.
 Differential privacy (DP) has emerged as the gold standard for implementing privacy in various applications \cite{dwork2014algorithmic}.
 For instance, DP has been adopted by several technology companies~\cite{dwork2019differential} and has also been used in connection with the release of Census 2020 data~\cite{abowd20222020}.
-The motivation behind the concept of differential privacy is the desire to protect an individual's data while publishing aggregate information about the database, as formalized in the following definition: \begin{definition}[Differential Privacy~\cite{dwork2014algorithmic}] A randomized algorithm ${\mathcal M}$ is $\e$-differentially private if for any neighboring datasets $D$ and $D'$ and any measurable subset $S \subseteq \textnormal{range}({\mathcal M})$, we have
+The motivation behind the concept of differential privacy is the desire to protect an individual's data while publishing aggregate information about the database, as formalized in the following definition: \begin{definition}[Differential Privacy~\cite{dwork2014algorithmic}] A randomized algorithm ${\mathcal M}$ is $\e$-differentially private if for any pair of datasets $D$ and $D'$ that differ on one data (i.e. $D=D_0\cup \{X\}$ and $D'=D_0\cup\{X'\}$ for some dataset $D_0$), and any measurable subset $S \subseteq \textnormal{range}({\mathcal M})$, we have

 where the probability is with respect to the randomness of ${\mathcal M}$. \end{definition}